 All models are trained on our reranking dataset, and we use a 50/50 random split of our test click dataset (see Table 1) for validation and testing.
 We evaluate ranking performance on 6, 985 annotated queries, where experts rated each query-document pair's relevance on a scale from 0 to 4.
-We point to Zou et al. [64] for more details on the annotation process.
-To remain focused, we do not use available side information such as dwell-time, off-screen scrolling, and returns to the result page.
-Instead, we use query and document content, document position and click label as our training data.
+We point to Zou et al. [65] for more details on the annotation process.
+In this work, we do not use available side information such as dwell-time, off-screen scrolling, and returns to the result page.
+Instead, we focus on query and document content, document position and click label as our training data.

-We measure ranking performance on the annotated set using discounted cumulative gain (DCG) at different truncation levels and mean reciprocal rank (MRR) at 10, as well as negative loglikelihood (NLL) for click prediction.
+We measure ranking performance on the annotated set using discounted cumulative gain (DCG) at different truncation levels and mean reciprocal rank (MRR) at 10, as well as negative log-likelihood (NLL) for click prediction.